nicolasferey/dualbootmacbookpro2009/README.md

 ## Format your disk

-Format your disk with MRB and not GPT, to force bios legacy install (for more information [https://www.antirandom.com/blog/2017/01/12/running-windows-10-on-an-older-macbook-pro/](https://www.antirandom.com/blog/2017/01/12/running-windows-10-on-an-older-macbook-pro/)
+Format your disk with MRB and not GPT, to force bios legacy install (for more information [https://www.antirandom.com/blog/2017/01/12/running-windows-10-on-an-older-macbook-pro/](https://www.antirandom.com/blog/2017/01/12/running-windows-10-on-an-older-macbook-pro/)).

-Why bios legacy? because of it's the only (simple) way to install the boocamp driver after Windows 10 setup (without bootcamp), especially for NVidia 9600M GT driver.
+Why bios legacy? because of it's the only (simple) way to install the boocamp driver after Windows 10 setup (without bootcamp neither MacOS), especially for NVidia 9600M GT driver.
 There is a way install it using EFI but it's for experimented users (see there for details [https://superuser.com/questions/671660/graphics-card-not-working-on-windows-8-1-on-mac](https://superuser.com/questions/671660/graphics-card-not-working-on-windows-8-1-on-mac).

 ## Install Windows